 Progressive media coverage should use imagery that emphasises abortion as ordinary healthcare, or highlights the pro-choice movement

 Progressive media coverage should use imagery that emphasises abortion as ordinary healthcare (such as images of medical professionals or abortion pills), or highlights the pro-choice movement.
 The Women’s March in the US, and the Black Monday protest in Poland, produced empowering images of activists fighting for changes to abortion legislation, in favour of women’s rights.

 Finally, journalists frequently seek personal experiences of those who have had an abortion to powerfully illustrate what’s at stake.
 However, abortion rights are also a collective issue; the case for these rights cannot rest on an individual story.
 Media coverage should reflect the complexities of abortion experiences, including among adolescents, trans people and married women with children.

 Ill-informed media stories can eclipse the truth about abortion in public and political arenas.
-It is essential that journalists stick to facts and normalise the experience; one in four women globally will have an abortion in her lifetime.
+It is essential that journalists stick to facts and normalise the experience; one in four women globally will have an abortion.

 Importantly, I do encounter thought-provoking media on a daily basis that demonstrates the vivacity of the pro-choice movement and its strength in tackling the backlash against women’s rights.
 This will gradually influence discourse around the need to decriminalise abortion, and reduce the need for unsafe abortions.